samuel-book/samuel_shap_paper_1/paper/6_appendix.md

 | 0.25 (25%) | 0.333      | 4    | 54.6               | 18.2      | 0.9479 (94.8%) |
 | 0.25 (25%) | 0.333      | 5    | 148                | 49.5      | 0.9802 (98.0%) |

-So, for example, a Shap value of 0.5 for one particular feature tells us that that particular feature in that patient shifts our expected probability of that patient receiving thrombolysis from 25% to 36%.
-A Shap value of 5 for the same feature would shift the probability of that patient receiving thrombolysis up to 98%.
+So, for example, a SHAP value of 0.5 for one particular feature tells us that that particular feature in that patient shifts our expected probability of that patient receiving thrombolysis from 25% to 36%.
+A SHAP value of 5 for the same feature would shift the probability of that patient receiving thrombolysis up to 98%.

-*Negative Shap values: worked example*
+*Negative SHAP values: a worked example*

-If we have a negative Shap value then odds are reduced (a Shap of -1 will lead to the odds being divided by 2.72, which is the same as multiplying by 1/2.72, which is 0.3679):
+If we have a negative SHAP value then odds are reduced (a SHAP of -1 will lead to the odds being divided by 2.72, which is the same as multiplying by 1/2.72, which is 0.3679):

 | Starting P | Starting O | SHAP | Shift (multiply O) | Shifted O | Shifted P (%)  |
 |------------|------------|------|--------------------|-----------|----------------|